perdiDev/perdiDev/README.md

 > University of Hasanuddin
 ---

 I always interest with new technology.
-That's make still alive.
+That's make me still alive.
 The future interest as a student with AI.
-I hope can learn more in [2022]([http](https://www.instagram.com/perdidev/)) about Artificial Intelegent.
+I hope can learn more in [!2022](https://www.instagram.com/perdidev/) about Artificial Intelegent.

 ```
 Stay Hungry, Stay Foolish